 Benefit Description You pay Reconstructive surgery (cont.)
-High Option Has persistent, well-documented Gender Dysphoria; \$25 per surgery Has the capacity to make a fully informed decision and to consent for treatment; Must be 18 years or older; and If significant medical or mental health concerns are present, they must be reasonably well controlled.
-Genital Surgery - The Member must provide documentation in the form of a written psychological assessment from at least two qualified behavioral health providers experienced in treating Gender Dysphoria, who have independently assessed the Member.
-The assessment must document that the Member meets all of the following criteria: -Has persistent, well-documented Gender Dysphoria; -Has the Capacity to make a fully informed decision and to consent for treatment; Must 18 years or older; -If significant medical or mental health concerns are present, they must be reasonably well controlled; -Complete at least 12 months of successful continuous full-time real-life experience in the desired gender; and -Complete 12 months of continuous cross-sex hormone therapy appropriate for the desired gender (unless medically contraindicated).
-HPN makes no representation or warranty as to the medical competence or ability of any Gender Dysphoria Treatment Center/Facility or its respective staff or Physicians.
-HPN shall have no liability or responsibility, either direct, indirect, vicarious or otherwise, or any actions or inactions, whether negligent or otherwise, on the part of any Gender Dysphoria Treatment Center/Facility or its respective staff or Physicians.
-Not covered: All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Gender reassignment surgical procedures other than those listed above
+High Option Genital Surgery - The Member must provide documentation in the form of a written psychological assessment from at least two qualified behavioral health providers experienced in treating Gender Dysphoria, who have independently assessed the Member.
+The assessment must document that the Member meets all of the following criteria: \$25 per surgery -Has persistent, well-documented Gender Dysphoria; -Has the Capacity to make a fully informed decision and to consent for treatment; Must 18 years or older; -If significant medical or mental health concerns are present, they must be reasonably well controlled; -Complete at least 12 months of successful continuous full- time real-life experience in the desired gender; and -Complete 12 months of continuous cross-sex hormone therapy appropriate for the desired gender (unless medically contraindicated).
+HPN makes no representation or warranty as to the medical competence or ability of any Gender Dysphoria Treatment Center/ Facility or its respective staff or Physicians.
+HPN shall have no liability or responsibility, either direct, indirect, vicarious or otherwise, or any actions or inactions, whether negligent or otherwise, on the part of any Gender Dysphoria Treatment Center/ Facility or its respective staff or Physicians.
+Not covered: All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Gender affirming surgical procedures other than those listed above Oral and maxillofacial surgery High Option Oral surgical procedures, limited to: \$25 per surgery Reduction of fractures of the jaws or facial bones • Surgical correction of cleft lip, cleft palate or severe functional malocclusion Excision of leukoplakia or malignancies • Excision of cysts and incision of abscesses when done as independent procedures • Treatment of tumors and cysts requiring pathological examination of the jaws, cheeks, lips, tongue, roof and floor of the mouth Removal of teeth necessary in order to perform radiation therapy Removal of stones from salivary ducts • Other surgical procedures that do not involve the teeth or their supporting structures Treatment of temporomandibular joint (TMJ) pain dysfunction syndrome 50% of EME